The Facts Hide this page

-It is the abuse of power or control over one person by another.
+Domestic abuse is the abuse of power or control over one person by another.
 It can be in many forms including physical, psychological, sexual, emotional, verbal and financial abuse between adults who are or have been intimate partners or family members.
-It can happen to anyone, regardless of their social group, class, age, race, disability, sexuality or lifestyle.

 Anyone who is forced to alter their behaviour because they are frightened of their partner’s reaction is being abused.

 Domestic abuse affects a large proportion of the population.
 It is prevalent in every socio-economic group and occurs countywide across all neighbourhoods and communities.
 Research shows that 1 in 4 women and 1 in 7 men experience domestic abuse in their lifetime, with significantly higher levels of harm being experienced by women.

 Most domestic abuse is experienced by women and perpetrated by men; however a significant minority of men also experience domestic abuse.
 It is experienced across heterosexual, lesbian, gay, transgender and bisexual relationships.

 Factors that increase risks include the gender of the victim and perpetrator; the occurrence of rape and sexual assaults, stalking and controlling behaviour; the co-occurrence of child abuse; isolation and barriers to accessing services; separation; and child contact disputes.